Cap-go/docs/plugin/know-issues.md

 ## Quasar live reload

-* it use the same system as ionic under the hood, so you will not see your updates.
+* It uses the same system as ionic under the hood, so you will not see your updates.

 ## Update fail

-* Big app update (> 20mb) will have a big percentage of user who doesn't get the last version.
-In the past Users need to keep the app open until download is done, now we use background download, but it's still limited to few seconds.
+* Big app update (> 20mb) will have a big percentage of users who doesn't get the last version.
+In the past, users needed to keep the app open until the download was done, now we use background download, but it's still limited to a few seconds.

 ## Android

 ### Self-hosted

-Then you self-hoest update, be mindfull you cannot use "http" endpoint it's again the security rule of Android apps, if you wan to try it follow this guide:
+Then you self-hoest update, be mindful you cannot use "http" endpoint it's again the security rule of Android apps, if you want to try it, follow this guide:

 {% embed url="https://stackoverflow.com/a/51902630/5511370" %}

-Unzip issue. if you zipped your bundle with window the format could be incorect, please use the CLI command or ZIP with linux.
+Unzip issue.
+If you zipped your bundle with window the format could be incorrect, please use the CLI command or ZIP with linux.

 ## Build

 ### Clearfix issue

-* if you have issue with usesCleartextTraffic, it's because the plugin follow the good practice recommended by sonar cloud, in 90 % of the case it will work, but with some plugin that cause issue.
+* If you have issue with usesCleartextTraffic, it's because the plugin follows the good practice recommended by sonar cloud, in 90% of the case it will work, but with some plugins that cause issue.

-To fix it add in `android/app/src/main/AndroidManifest.xml` in the `<application>` key :
+To fix it, add in `android/app/src/main/AndroidManifest.xml` in the `<application>` key :

 ```xml
 tools:replace="android:usesCleartextTraffic"